Kegbot/kegbot-server/docs/source/kegboard/index.rst

 Kegboard Guide
 ==============

-This document describes how to build, use, and hack on Kegboard, an Arduino-based beer keg controller.
+This document describes how to build, use, and hack on Kegboard, our Arduino-based beer keg controller.

 Contents: